 - A read-only DevEUI - a 16 digit code uniquely identifying the Oyster (printed on the label)

-- A configurable AppKey - a 32 digit code that authenticates the Oyster to the website and network server
+- A configurable AppKey (1.1) - a 32 digit code that authenticates the Oyster to the application server

-- Each Oyster is provisioned with a random default AppKey
+- Each Oyster is provisioned with a random default NwkKey and AppKey (1.1)

 - Other regions don't need the channel mask, as all their networks use the same OTAA frequencies

 Once the region has been configured, the Oyster will attempt to join local networks by transmitting join requests.
-Any network that hears the join requests and has knowledge of the Oyster's DevEUI, AppEUI and AppKey, will allow the Oyster to join the network and transmit data.
+Any network that hears the join requests and has knowledge of the Oyster's DevEUI, JoinEUI and keys, will allow the Oyster to join the network and transmit data.

-Once joined, Oyster repeats the OTAA process once a week by default.
+The Oyster rejoins the network once a week by default.
 This renegotiates encryption keys for enhanced security, and ensures continued operation in the event of a network losing the keys (for instance, if the device is mistakenly deleted).

 How The Oyster Connects (ABP)

 The Oyster can also be configured to connect using Activation By Personalization.
-When using ABP, each Oyster must be configured with three additional numbers:
+When using ABP, each Oyster must be configured with some additional numbers:

 - A configurable DevAddr - an 8 digit code identifying the Oyster to the network